vigneswara-propelo/harness-core/README.md

 ### Show current git branch in command prompt

+If you are using zsh (which is default on MacOS Catalina and later), basic git integration comes out of the box.

-Add the following to your `~/.bash_profile` to display the current git branch in the command prompt:
+If you are using bash, add the following to your `~/.bash_profile` to display the current git branch in the command prompt:

 ```
 parse_git_branch() {